ai4cmb/ForSE/README.md

 ## Data and NN weights

-We made publicly available the weights of the trained GANs (for both polarization and total intensitity):
+The weights of the trained GANs (for both polarization and total intensitity) are publicly available:

 https://portal.nersc.gov/project/sobs/users/ForSE/NN_datautils/weights/

-and the data used to train and test the network:
+as well as the data used to train and test the network:

 https://portal.nersc.gov/project/sobs/users/ForSE/NN_datautils/datasets/